 Once you’ve determined which email hosting model is best for your company, you’ll want to thoroughly examine providers based on a variety of criteria, including:

-• What security protocols possible they have in place
+- What security protocols do they have in place

 From comparing these two solutions you might have noticed that they aren’t completely different and that you shouldn’t look at them as some kind of competitors.

-Microsoft Exchange and Outlook are complementary solutions that work better together and that’s what they were intended for, to be paired together.
+Microsoft Exchange and Outlook are complementary solutions that work better together, and that’s what they were intended for — to be paired.

-If you consider Microsoft’s communication suit as the best option for you, or you found another emailing solution there’s one more important detail you should think about – Email Archiving.
+If you consider Microsoft’s communication suite as the best option for you, or you found another emailing solution there’s one more important detail you should think about — email archiving.

-Jatheon provides you with the best cloud email archiving solution that will keep your business compliant and take care of your ediscovery needs.
+Jatheon provides you with the best cloud email archiving solution that will keep your business compliant and cater to your ediscovery needs.

 Book a free live demo and secure your email data.